Essentially, there are two types of complaints that we handle as follows:

 - Other supporting documents

-If you suspect that any business, company, or organisation is engaged in an agreement or conduct that infringes the Competition Act, please file a complaint with CCCS.
+If you suspect that any business, company, or organisation is engaged in anti-competitive conduct that infringes the Competition Act, please file a complaint with CCCS.

-Complaints can be lodged if you believe there has been a breach of any of the three prohibitions under the Competition Act namely:
+Complaints can be lodged if you believe there has been a breach of any of the following prohibitions under the Competition Act:

 File a complaint

-To file a complaint, be sure to have the following information ready:
+To file a complaint, you should have the following information ready:

 - Information about you and the organisation you represent (if applicable);